easybuilders/easybuild-tutorial/docs/contributing/README.md

-At the end of 2015 efforts were made to tackle this issue by implementing GitHub integration features in EasyBuild, which automate the contribution workflow by running `git` commands and interacting with the [GitHub API](https://developer.github.com/v3/) fully autonomously.
+At the end of 2015 efforts were made to tackle this issue by implementing GitHub integration features in EasyBuild, which automate the contribution workflow by running `git` commands and interacting with the [GitHub API](https://developer.github.com/v3/).

 We will briefly go over some of these features here, but they are also covered in detail [in the EasyBuild documentation](https://easybuild.readthedocs.io/en/latest/Integration_with_GitHub.html).